 Barefoot Massage Trainings for Massage Therapists

 We are NOT teaching you a cookie-cutter sequence of barefoot massage strokes - we teach you how to use your feet as intuitively as you use your hands!
 Find longevity in this rewarding career without hurting your body!
-Check out our cool video below to get just a taste of the 'wiping the drool off your chin' moves we'll teach you in our LIVE ashiatsu massage training.
-Follow our blog, get social with us and you'll find out why The Center for Barefoot Massage is the future of barefoot massage!
+We'll teach you in our LIVE ashiatsu massage training.
+Follow our blog, get social with us, and you'll find out why The Center for Barefoot Massage is the future of barefoot massage!

 Julie H Marciniak

 I have to pinch myself sometimes when I think about how long I have been practicing bodywork.
-28 years and counting!
+31 years and counting!
 It has been quite the journey.
 They say the average career span of a massage therapist can be 5-7 years.
 How have I lasted this long??
-Ashiatsu barefoot massage!!
-After 10 years of practicing deep tissue massage, I was looking for alternative modalities because my arms, hands, and back were constantly bothering me.
+By going barefoot!!
+After ten years of practicing deep tissue massage, I sought alternative modalities because my arms, hands, and back constantly bothered me.

-In 2002 I began my barefoot journey, and I’ve never looked back!
-Three years later barefoot massage inspired me to go back to school to the Dr. Ida Rolf Institute in Boulder, CO and receive my Rolfing certification.
-I love structural work and being able to use my feet and adapt it to work with the fascia is incredible!
-In 2018, I completed my 168 hr Advanced Rolfing™️ certification.
+I began my barefoot journey in 2002 and never looked back!
+Three years later, barefoot massage inspired me to return to school at the Dr. Ida Rolf Institute in Boulder, CO, to receive my Rolfing certification.
+I love structural work; using and adapting my feet to work with the fascia is incredible!
+In 2018, I completed my Advanced Rolfing™️ certification.
 Learning barefoot bodywork has changed my life and extended my career beyond my wildest expectations!
-Read more about my experience in my blog 'Massage, Rolfing and Life Experiences'.
+Read more about my experience in 'Massage, Rolfing, and Life Experiences' blog.

-I've been an Ashiatsu barefoot massage instructor for 12 years now and I love teaching other therapists the possibilities of barefoot massage.
+I've been an Ashiatsu barefoot massage instructor for 17 years and love teaching other therapists the possibilities of barefoot massage.
 It's not easy, nor glamorous, and quite time-consuming.
 But it's extremely rewarding to help massage therapists find hope after they thought their career was over.
 Or to help breathe new life in a boring Swedish slumber massage practice for those fresh out of massage school.
-I also own and run Bull City Soles Massage and Bodywork studio where our therapists provide barefoot massage EVERY DAY.
-We have the experience to help you transform your practice into a full-time barefoot massage practice.
-Register now to begin YOUR ashiatsu massage training and get ready to be blown away!
+I own and operate Bull City Soles Massage and Bodywork studio, where our therapists provide barefoot massage EVERY DAY.
+We have the experience to mentor you on your journey to transform your practice into a full-time barefoot massage and bodywork practice.